-To implement linked protective fields, up to three MLC safety light curtains can be cascaded one after the other.
+To interlink protective fields, up to three MLC safety light curtains can be cascaded together.

 Adjacent protective fields, e.g., for stepping behind protection, can thereby be implemented without any additional expense for control and connection.
 The master system performs all necessary processor tasks, provides indicators and the receiver-side interfaces to the machine and command devices.